MikiDi/MIV2DATEXII/README.md

 :worried: It is published in a custom XML format
 :tada: MIV2DATEXII

-This library provides a Python API as well as a command line interface to convert MIV publications to the European DATEXII standard for publication of traffic related data.
+This library provides a Python API as well as a command line interface to convert MIV publications to the European DATEX II standard for publication of traffic related data.

 #### Meten-in-Vlaanderen (MIV)